CyberReboot/vent/docs/source/core_tools.rst

 Commands -> Network Tap Interface``.
 The interface has five available actions:

 - **Create**: Create a new container with a specified nic, tag, interval (in *seconds*), filter, and iterations.
-The container is also automatically started.
+The container is also automatically started on creation.
 - **Start**: Start a network tap container.
 Uses the settings specified in ``create`` to run.
 - **Stop**: Stop a network tap container.